asu-gkg/p4-learn/06-RSVP/README.md

 sudo make install
 sudo ldconfig
 ```
-**IMPORTANT:** It is recommended that you do not run the `sudo make install`
-command until you have a working solution.
-When using this optimized compilation
-the switch will not generate log files, and thus it will be hard for you to
-properly debug your program.

 Since we keep the two compiled versions of `bmv2`
 in different folders, you can enable the one with the `debugging` enabled by
 just running the `make install` command again:
 ```bash